MONDAY: Scalable Video-to-Dataset Generation for Cross-Platform Mobile Agents

 dataset_dict = load_dataset("runamu/MONDAY")

-You'll have to download the videos by yourself to use our dataset for agent training and evaluation.
 To learn how to use the dataset, check out our code repository on GitHub.

 Citation